Back to the Future Part III: Production

 The origins of the Western theme for Back to the Future Part III lay in the production of the original Back to the Future film.
 During filming for the original, director Robert Zemeckis asked actor Michael J. Fox what time period he would like to see.
 Fox replied that he wanted to visit the Old West and meet cowboys.
 Zemeckis and writer/producer Bob Gale were intrigued by the idea, but held it off until Part III.
 Rather than use existing sets, the filmmakers built the 1885 Hill Valley from scratch.
 The western scenes were filmed on location in Oak Park, California and Monument Valley.
 Some of the location shooting for the 1885 Hill Valley was done in Jamestown, California and on a purpose-built set at the Red Hills Ranch near Sonora, California.
 Some of the train scenes were filmed at Railtown 1897 State Historic Park, a heritage line in Jamestown.

 The shooting of the Back to the Future sequels, which were shot back-to-back throughout 1989, reunited much of the crew of the original.
 The films were shot over the course of eleven months, save for a three-week hiatus between filming of Parts II and III, and concluded in January 1990.
 The most grueling part was editing Part II while filming Part III, and Zemeckis bore the brunt of the process over a three-week period.
 While Zemeckis was shooting most of the train sequences in Sonora, Gale was in Los Angeles supervising the final dub of Part II.
 Zemeckis would wrap photography and board a private plane to Burbank, where Gale and engineers would greet him on the dubbing stage with dinner.
 He would oversee the reels completed that day, and make changes where needed.
 Afterwards, he would retire to the Sheraton Universal Hotel for the night.
 The following morning, Zemeckis would drive to the Burbank Airport, board a flight back to the set in Northern California, and continue to shoot the film.

 Although the schedule for most of the personnel involved was grueling, the actors found the remote location for Part III relaxing, compared to shooting its predecessor.

 The role of Clara Clayton was written with Mary Steenburgen in mind.
-When she received the script, however, she was reluctant to commit to the film until her children, who had loved the first film, "hounded" her.
+When she received the script, she was reluctant to commit to the film until her children, who had loved the first film, "hounded" her.

 The Hill Valley Festival Dance scene proved to be the most dangerous for Lloyd and Steenburgen; overzealous dancing left Steenburgen with a torn ligament in her foot.